 At Lumby Productions Ltd. Helen Lumby worked primarily writing advertising copy and doing voice-overs for radio commercials.
 She also produced and was featured in the "Miss Helen's Kindergarten Party" phonograph records.
 Helen Lumby was active in the public relations aspects of Lumby Productions including print, radio and television advertising, press releases, brochures and promotional films.

 Both John and Helen Lumby moved into production work with Size Small Productions Inc. in the 1980s.
-The Lumbys married in Saskatoon in 1957.
+The Lumbys married in Saskatoon in 1956.
 They had three children: Lisa, John Jr., and Jeff.
-John and Helen Lumby currently (2005) reside in Baden, Ontario.

 The records in this fonds were transferred to the Regina office, Saskatchewan Archives in June 2001.
 Archivists accessioned records identified during processing as having no previous accession number, in 2003: R2003-252 (August 12, 2003).